Electronvolt: Definition and use

 The electronvolt (eV) is a unit of energy, but is not an SI unit.
+It is a commonly used unit of energy within physics, widely used in solid state, atomic, nuclear and particle physics, and high-energy astrophysics.
+It is commonly used with SI prefixes milli- (10−3), kilo- (103), mega- (106), giga- (109), tera- (1012), peta- (1015), exa- (1018), zetta- (1021), yotta- (1024), ronna- (1027), or quetta- (1030), the respective symbols being meV, keV, MeV, GeV, TeV, PeV, EeV, ZeV, YeV, ReV, and QeV.
 The SI unit of energy is the joule (J).

+In some older documents, and in the name Bevatron, the symbol BeV is used, where the B stands for billion.
+The symbol BeV is therefore equivalent to GeV, though neither is an SI unit.

 Relation to other physical properties and units

+In the fields of physics in which the electronvolt is used, other quantities are typically measured using units derived from it; products with fundamental constants of importance in the theory are often used.

 Mass

 By mass–energy equivalence, the electronvolt corresponds to a unit of mass.
 It is common in particle physics, where units of mass and energy are often interchanged, to express mass in units of eV/c2, where c is the speed of light in vacuum (from E = mc^{2}).
 It is common to informally express mass in terms of eV as a unit of mass, effectively using a system of natural units with c set to 1.
 The kilogram equivalent of 1 eV/c2 is:

 For example, an electron and a positron, each with a mass of 0.511 MeV/c2, can annihilate to yield 1.022 MeV of energy.
 A proton has a mass of 0.938 GeV/c2.
 In general, the masses of all hadrons are of the order of 1 GeV/c2, which makes the GeV/c2 a convenient unit of mass for particle physics:

 The atomic mass constant (mu), one twelfth of the mass a carbon-12 atom, is close to the mass of a proton.
 To convert to electronvolt mass-equivalent, use the formula: